Prairie Prisons

 Flatville: Where they've come from and where they're going

 By Julia Schultz Flatville is potentially the most unassuming name for a town.
-Whether it’s a faux location used on improv night, the sunshine street used in a children’s cartoon, or the first name that comes to mind when giving an overeager tourist the name of your hometown – Flatville may appear to be the John Doe of villes.
-While calling Flatville home is not something that many people can say, those who can are residents in a town that is rich in German and Lutheran
+Whether it’s a faux location used on improv night, the sunshine street used in a children’s cartoon, or the first name that comes to mind when giving an overeager tourist the name of your hometown – Flatville may appear to be the John Doe of villages.
+While calling Flatville home is not something that many people can say, those who can are residents in a town that is rich in German and Luthera

 Julia Schultz